League Champs

 Atlanta Braves

-Zach was drafted by the Toronto Blue Jays in the 9th Round of the 2017 MLB Draft and advanced up to Triple-A in the Blue Jays organization.
-On March 16, 2022 the Blue Jays made a blockbuster trade with the Oakland A’s as Zach was one of 4 prospects traded to the A’s in exchange for All-Star third basemen Matt Chapman.
+Zach Logue pitched for the Mohawks in 2015 as a freshmen from the University of Kentucky.
+He was named co-PGCBL Pitcher of the Year as he went 7-0 in the regular season and 1-0 in the playoffs.
+The Toronto Blue Jays drafted Louge in the 9th Round of the 2017 MLB Draft and advanced to Triple-A in the Blue Jays organization.
+Just before the 2022 season, the Blue Jays made a blockbuster trade with the Oakland A’s as he was one of 4 prospects traded to the A’s in exchange for All-Star third basemen Matt Chapman.
+On April 19, 2022 Logue made his Major Leage debut with the Oakland A's.
+The Detroit Tigers claimed Logue off waivers for the 2023 season and he signed with the Atlanta Braves for the 2024 season.

 View Profile